Halle/otherthings/README.md

+## otherthings

-otherthings is a python script intended to be run in the console which I wrote to scratch a very specific itch, namely, what are the major routes by which I find myself checking Twitter when I would prefer to be on a break, and what are the most minimal-possible ameliorations.
+**otherthings** is a python script, intended to be run in the terminal, which I wrote to scratch a very specific itch: what are the major routes by which I find myself checking Twitter when I would prefer to be on a break, and what are the most minimal-possible accomodations to them?

-The most consistent way that my interest in taking a break is subverted is via my desire not to be rude to an acquaintance who DMs me.
-I get an email notification of a DM, it is someone whose email I don't know, and I have to log in to answer.
+The most consistent way that breaks are subverted is via a desire not to be rude to an acquaintance who DMs me.
+I get an email notification of a DM, it's someone whose email I don't know, and I have to log in to answer.
 I've always wanted a way to respond to these DM email notifications via email, but I like this even better: you can just send a DM without line breaks from the command line.
 It's the perfect way to just let someone know you're on a break but would be happy to talk to them via email, or slow-chat with them from the command line in a minimal way that keeps you out of your timeline.
 This is otherthings' "dm" argument.

-The related issue is if you worry that someone might mention you on Twitter in a way you'd rather not be oblivious to (otherthings' "act" argument shows you recent activity including mentions) and perhaps should respond to ("dm" is the proposed way to do this, assuming it's someone you can DM).
+The related issue is if you worry that someone might mention you on Twitter in a way you'd rather not be oblivious to (otherthings' "act" argument shows you recent activity including mentions), and perhaps should respond to ("dm" is the proposed way to do this, assuming it's someone you can DM).

-The less-flattering runners-up to these two big routes are the usual ego stuff: do I have new followers/unfollowers, are people liking my last pre-break tweets. otherthings' "foll" argument shows changes in your followers and saves those changes to a history file since they way it calculates this is transient and non-repeatable, and "act" shows your recent tweets and their likes.
+The less-flattering runners-up to these two big routes are the usual ego stuff: do I have new followers/unfollowers, are people liking my last pre-break tweets. otherthings' "foll" argument shows changes in your followers and saves those changes to a history file since they way it calculates this is transient and non-repeatable (foll is short for both followers and folly), and "act" shows your recent tweets and their likes.

 ## Requirements